 - A. Respond to the scene when possible, receive a briefing of the incident from the responding officer, and gather any additional information needed to aid the decision-making process. - B. Determine the need to request further investigative response of a detective. - C. Brief the investigations supervisor on the facts and circumstances of the reported incident. - D. Assist, as needed, in coordinating responding officers and responding detectives. - IV.
 ROLE OF THE INVESTIGATIONS SUPERVISOR: - A. Review the facts and circumstances of the incident, as reported by the uniform supervisor.
-Gather any additional information needed to aid in the decision-making process. - B. Determine the need to send a detective(s) in for immediate response. - C. Notify and brief the appropriate on-call detective(s), if needed. - D. Determine the need for and request response from the Forensics Unit. - E. Assist in the coordinated SART response, as needed.
+Gather any additional information needed to aid in the decision-making process. - B. Determine the need to send a detective(s) in for immediate response. - C. Notify and brief the appropriate on-call detective(s), if needed.

-- V. ROLE OF THE RESPONDING DETECTIVE(S): - Α. Review the facts and circumstances of the incident, as reported by the investigative supervisor.
+- D. Determine the need for and request response from the Forensics Unit. - E. Assist in the coordinated SART response, as needed. - V. ROLE OF THE RESPONDING DETECTIVE(S): - A. Review the facts and circumstances of the incident, as reported by the investigative supervisor.
 Gather any additional information needed to appropriately begin the investigative response and coordinate the SART response. - B. Coordinate with the responding uniform officer(s) to meet with and interview the victim and support person(s), witnesses, suspect(s), or other involved parties.
 (Priority should be given to bringing the victim to the FPC for the interview and FME.
-Suspects should NEVER be allowed into the FPC.) - C. Contact the on-call SANE and on-call accompaniment advocate and coordinate the investigative response with the SART response. - D. Conduct and coordinate a thorough and comprehensive criminal investigation. determine the probable cause for arrest of offenders and the proper criminal charges, and appropriately document the investigation. - E. Assist the District Attorney's Office with prosecution of criminal case by providing a complete case file to the prosecutor: reviewing the case with the prosecutor; and testifying in Grand Jury, trial, or other preliminary hearings or proceedings.
+Suspects should NEVER be allowed into the FPC.) - C. Contact the on-call SANE and on-call accompaniment advocate and coordinate the investigative response with the SART response. - D. Conduct and coordinate a thorough and comprehensive criminal investigation, determine the probable cause for arrest of offenders and the proper criminal charges, and appropriately document the investigation. - E. As required by Georgia law, a detective will collect the Sexual Assault Evidence Collection (SAEC) Kit and track it through the Sexual Assault Kit Tracking System.
+The SAEC kit should be collected within 96 hours and submitted to the GBI DOFS within 30 days IF the assault is to be investigated by law enforcement. - F. Assist the District Attorney's Office with prosecution of criminal case by providing a complete case file to the prosecutor: reviewing the case with the prosecutor; and testifying in Grand Jury, trial, or other preliminary hearings or proceedings.